Fortean Times: The News (1973–1976)

-The magazine which was to continue Fort's work documenting the unexplained was founded by Robert JM "Bob" Rickard in 1973 as his self-published, bimonthly, mail-order "hobbyish newsletter" miscellany The News — "A Miscellany of Fortean Curiosities".
+The magazine which was to continue Fort's work documenting the unexplained was founded by Robert J. M. "Bob" Rickard in 1973 as his self-published, bimonthly, mail-order "hobbyish newsletter" miscellany The News — "A Miscellany of Fortean Curiosities".
 The title is said to be "a contraction taken from Samuel Butler's The News from Nowhere", (although Rickard may be conflating/confusing Butler's Erewhon and William Morris' News from Nowhere).
 The News had fairly regular bimonthly publication for 15 issues between November 1973 and April 1976.
 Debuting at 35p (£1.80/$4.50 for a year of six issues) for 20 pages, The News was produced on Rickard's typewriter, with headings created with Letraset, during (as Rickard says in #2) the late-1970s blackouts.
 The first issue featured a cover (which would become briefly the unofficial logo of The News) drawn by Rickard from a Selfridges advertisement originally created by Bernard Partridge.
 From the second issue, pictures and photographs from various newspapers were interpolated within the text.
 The price was raised slightly for #6 — which also had its page count upped to 24 pages — due in large part to rising postal and paper costs.

 Helping behind the scenes was Steve Moore, a kindred spirit whom Rickard met at a comics convention when the latter was a subeditor at IPC.
 The two found they had much in common, including a love of Chinese mysticism, and Moore helped inspire Rickard to publish The News.
 The early issues featured some articles by different individuals, but were "largely the work of Bob Rickard, who typed them himself with some help from Steve Moore."